 - Dean Schmalensee conceded (Schmalensee, 1/20/99am, at 39:6-13) that he did not cite or review other publications that reviewed Netscape Navigator more favorably than Internet Explorer, including Internet Explorer 4 (GXs 1262-1292 (comparative browser reviews, generally favoring Netscape Navigator)).
 Examples of some of those reviews include: - A June 1998 (well after the release of Internet Explorer 4) report on a survey of resellers entitled "Netscape an easy browser winner sweeps all eight areas in survey" summarized: "Netscape swept all eight survey areas to win the Web browser category of the Channel Champions reseller poll for the second year in a row."
-GX 1286. - An October 22, 1998 Wall Street Journal review entitled "Netscape Takes Lead in Race to Build Better Web Browser" also reviewed Navigator 4 more favorably than Internet Explorer 4.
-GX 1290. - A ZDNet Browser User Survey found that over two-thirds of survey respondents prefer Netscape Communicator 4.0 to Internet Explorer 4.0.
-GX 1278. - A C/NET review of versions 4 of both Internet Explorer and Communicator concluded: "In short, both browsers are better than they used to be, but Netscape Communicator is our new choice.
-We originally gave our editor's choice award to Internet Explorer based on its innovative features and fast performance.
+GX 1286. - C An October 22, 1998 Wall Street Journal review entitled "Netscape Takes Lead in Race to Build Better Web Browser" also reviewed Navigator 4 more favorably than Internet Explorer 4.
+GX 1290. - C A ZDNet Browser User Survey found that over two-thirds of survey respondents prefer Netscape Communicator 4.0 to Internet Explorer 4.0.
+GX 1278. - C A C/NET review of versions 4 of both Internet Explorer and Communicator concluded: "In short, both browsers are better than they used to be, but Netscape Communicator is our new choice.
+We originally gave our editor's choice award to

+Internet Explorer based on its innovative features and fast performance.
 Over time, however, our experience and those of our readers showed that the demands IE 4 places on systems can cause some serious problems."
 GX 1280, at 1.

 381.3.2.
-Other evidence shows that Netscape Navigator and Internet quality.
+Other evidence shows that Netscape Navigator and Internet

-Explorer, even following Internet Explorer 4's release, have remained roughly comparable in
+Explorer, even following Internet Explorer 4's release, have remained roughly comparable in quality.

-- i.
-In September 1997, well after the release of Internet Explorer 3, Brad Chase reported about a study of "Web professionals" that "Consistent with other leading studies, Netscape is still perceived among this audience as having 'the best browser' and 'setting standards on the Internet."
+- In September 1997, well after the release of Internet Explorer 3, Brad Chase reported about a study of "Web professionals" that "Consistent with other leading studies, Netscape is still perceived among this audience as having 'the best browser' and 'setting standards on the Internet."
 GX 361.
 According to Chase's testimony, there were approximately 800,000 Web professionals surveyed in this study.
 Chase, 2/16/99pm, at 55:12-24.
 And although he said that those Web professionals when asked were simply likely to choose what they were already using and used to (Chase, 2/16/99pm, at 56:22 - 57:18), he conceded that those "Web professionals" would generally be "more technically competent and more knowledgeable than the average computer user."
 Chase, 2/16/99pm, at 56:1-6.
 When Microsoft surveyed them, they believed that Navigator was the best browser.
-Chase, 2/16/99pm, at 56:7-10. - iii.
-A February 10, 1998, Microsoft 3 Year Business Outlook for Platforms-Desktop presentation lists

-GX 428, at MS7
+Chase, 2/16/99pm, at 56:7-10. - A February 10, 1998, Microsoft 3 Year Business Outlook for Platforms-Desktop presentation lists GX 428, at MS7 000366 iii.
+A May 1998 Microsoft Browser Marketing Fiscal Year 1999 review, which Dean Schmalensee testified "appears to be a fairly high-level presentation" (Schmalensee, 1/20/99am, at 40:3 - 41:1), reports under "Learnings This Quarter," that "IE4 is fundamentally not compelling, not differentiated from Netscape version 4 -- seen as a commodity."
+GX 173.
+The conclusion that "IE4 is fundamentally not compelling" and "not differentiated from Netscape version 4," Dean Schmalensee testified, is "broadly" consistent with the browser reviews comparing Internet Explorer 4 and Netscape Navigator 4.
+Schmalensee, 1/20/99am, at 41:5-17.
+There is not a "dramatic difference" between the two products.
+Schmalensee, 1/20/99am, at 41:2-20.

-000366 (sealed).
+(sealed).